 "Be cautious not to fall for the 'the higher percent is better' line," said Cleeve.
 "It's about formula and clever formulations.
-As an easy guide, if a vitamin C protect changes colour or has a colour or smell, it has oxidised.
+As an easy guide, if a vitamin C product changes colour or has a colour or smell, it has oxidised.
 If it contains water, be cautious.
 Ideally, oil-soluble capsules or airless pumps are a must—and choose a brand you trust with good science and proof."

 Franklin also has a trick up her sleeve.
-"Look for products that also contain vitamin E as it stabilises vitamin C for maximum skin protection," she advised.
+"Look for products that also contain vitamin E, as it stabilises vitamin C for maximum skin protection," she advised.

 Keep scrolling to shop the best vitamin C products: